brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-17-gnome-mpv-youtube-playlist-with-loudnorm-filter.md

     F3 script-message osc-playlist 5

-in input.conf will show playlist for 5 seconds on F3 (mpv 0.26).
+in ~/.config/mpv/input.conf will show playlist for 5 seconds on F3 (mpv 0.26).